The call for papers is now closed.

 Submission of Abstracts

 Prospective speakers are invited to submit abstracts of no more than 500 words addressing any aspect of the conference theme.
-Abstracts must be submitted by 2 September 2019 using this application form.
-The completed form should be emailed to the conference convenors at firstname.lastname@example.org.
+The Call for Papers is now closed.
 Abstracts are invited from those at any career stage.
 Up to 60 papers may be accepted and papers will be selected on the basis of merit and fit with the conference theme.
 Those who have their abstracts accepted will be required to submit a full written paper by 1 May 2020 for distribution to conference delegates.
 Please note that speakers will have to meet their own expenses and pay the conference fee in the ordinary way.
 In common with previous conferences it is intended that an edited collection will be published by Hart Publishing, the conference sponsor, of a small selection of the papers given at the 2020 conference.

 The 2020 conference, like the 2016 and 2018 conferences, will include dedicated panels for doctoral students, and a fee-waiver programme has been established for doctoral candidates whose papers are accepted.

 The Richard Hart Prize for the best paper by an early career scholar will be awarded at the 2020 conference.
 Those who are eligible and wish to be considered for the Prize should indicate this on their application form.
 The eligibility criteria are as follows:

 - Anyone who (a) is studying for, but who has not yet been awarded, a doctoral degree in Law; or (b) was awarded a doctoral degree in Law on or after 1 June 2017; or (c) was appointed to their first full-time academic position on or after 1 June 2017.
 No person who has held a full-time academic position for more than three years as of 1 June 2020 shall be eligible for the prize.
 The conference convenors’ decisions as to eligibility shall be final.